In this guide

 - Your appetite for risk (and aversion to short-term losses).

-The answers to these questions will determine the percentage of your portfolio you allocate to higher risk growth assets (shares and property) and lower risk defensive assets (cash and fixed income).
+The answers to these questions will determine the percentage of your portfolio you allocate to higher-risk growth assets (shares and property) and lower-risk defensive assets (cash and fixed income).

 Investors nearing retirement are generally advised to reduce risk by dialling down their allocation to growth investments.
 This is to ensure you have access to a steady income stream in retirement without having to sell down investments and crystallise losses during a market downturn.
-But with today’s retirees facing the prospect of more than 20 years in retirement, some exposure to growth assets in retirement phase is important.

 In practice, your personal risk tolerance will determine the most appropriate mix of growth and defensive assets as you move through life.